Snapbrillia/quadraticvoting/README.md

    $ cd ~/tmp/repos
    $ nix-shell
    ```
    On first invocation this will take some time as it populates your nix cache.
 On my machine, in Vietnam, it took 10 minutes.
+So, more coffee...

    And then
    ```bash
    $ cabal build
    ```

-   And that's it.
-You should be able to use the repl at this point. i.e. The following should work:
+   Or
    ```bash
    $ cabal repl
    ```

-# Vscode - again
+# Vscode - one more tweak
    Start vscode from your projects root dir.
 Wait for things to settle down :-).
 Then use the 'Nix Environment Selector'
    extension to make the correct versions of the tools are used (in particular the haskell-language-server) and that they run in the right environment.
 Follow the instructions in 'Nix Environment Selector' documentation.
 You will be presented with a list of nix files to select from.
 Choose 'life'.
 Err, actually choose 'shell.nix'.
 Then exit and restart.
 Give it a few seconds to warm up, then open e.g. OnChain.hs.
 You should see activity in the status bar - hls getting to work.